damianhakert/damianhakert.github.io/source/handbook/stock-options/index.html.md

 lose some or all of the investment you made.
 Because we are a young company there are lots of risks so be aware and informed of the risks.
 Please read this [quora thread about most startups failing](https://www.quora.com/What-is-the-truth-behind-9-out-of-10-startups-fail) and this story of [people paying more in tax for their stock than they get back](http://www.nytimes.com/2015/12/27/technology/when-a-unicorn-start-up-stumbles-its-employees-get-hurt.html).

+Note: Options will be able to be exercised once they are approved by the board.
+Finance and People Ops are able to run a report in BambooHR called
+"Stock Options" which states what options have been proposed to team members by date.

 ## How to Exercise Your Stock Options<a name="how-to-exercise"></a>